2021 - ongoing

 The overall aim of REINFORCE is to study multi-scale and integrated forest management strategies to enhance resilience to global changes in European mountain forest landscapes.
 The project aims at assessing future forest landscape dynamics in multiple case study regions in the Alps using advanced simulation modelling tools.
 Evaluation of resilience-based forest management adaptations follows an innovative approach combining dynamic landscape modelling with the principles of functional diversity and network analysis.
 This would allow to determine where to intervene more efficiently within forested landscapes so to maximize their resilience to sudden disturbances and climate change.
 Mixing multiple expertise and methods, REINFORCE also aims at filling the gap between science and local decision-makers by incorporating stakeholder community in building effective and integrated forested landscape management to cope with climate and global changes.

 The project follows three main research steps:

 - Assessing: evaluate future forest landscapes scenarios under uncertain global changes.
-This objective will be tackled using models of forest landscape dynamics in three case study regions in the Alps.

 - Reinforcing: build integrated forest landscape management plans tailored and adapted to regional and local needs.
-This objective will be tackled by engaging stakeholders in ranking management alternatives.

 The project is financed from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 891671 awarded to Marco Mina (MSCA-IF-2019) and coordinated by Eurac Research in Bolzano/Bozen, South Tyrol, Italy.